Beer Can Hut in Namibia: Genius Sun Shelter Built from Recycled Cans

-Empty aluminum beer- and pop cans will serve additional purposes after guzzling the content.
+Empty aluminum beer and pop cans will serve additional purposes after guzzling their contents.
 Besides toys and various repair applications, these cans can build huts and houses!
-As can be seen in Texas, the US here, or Australia there, which even got them into the Australian Book of Records.
-On the way to Spitzkoppe in Namibia, a beer can hut was built as a shelter against the sun.
+As can be seen in Texas, in the US here, or Australia there, they have even got them into the Australian Book of Records.
+On the way to Spitzkoppe in Namibia, we saw beer can huts, built as shelters against the sun.
 Which is more of a curiosity, but it also serves practical purposes and promotes out-of-the-box thinking.

 This local engineer built a cubic frame from hardwood poles, which he reinforced with an additional vertical pole in the middle of each frame.
 Closing the front entrance with a door or similar contraption seemed unnecessary.
 On the sidewalls, wires were tightly stretched side-by-side, and each wire was filled with cans.
 There were holes in the can bottoms necessary to thread the cables.
 The air can move freely between the cans, avoiding heat contraptions within the shelter.
 And the air within the empty cans acts as an insulator against direct sunlight heat.